Augmented, Virtual Reality

 UC Berkeley, Immerex to Open Lab for Ongoing VR, AR Research

-The university's Center for Augmented Cognition, directed by Allen Yang (above), will outfit a new lab for research and student projects in augmented reality and virtual reality, made possible by a gift from Immerex.
+UCB's Center for Augmented Cognition, directed by Allen Yang (above), will outfit a new lab for research and student projects in augmented reality and virtual reality.
 Image Credit: Noah Berger.

-The University of California, Berkeley has received a corporate gift from a nearby virtual reality company to open a new collaboration space dedicated to research in augmented and virtual reality (AR/VR), as well as support faculty and students through making scholarships available.
+The University of California, Berkeley has received a corporate gift from a nearby virtual reality company to open a new collaboration space dedicated to research in augmented and virtual reality (AR/VR), and to provide scholarships for students and faculty.

 Image Credit: Immerex.